Krakenfall/webtask-chatbot/README.md

 # webtask-chatbot
 A [webtask](webtask.io)-based chatbot  that responds to custom terms.
 Chatbot uses Webtask, MongoDB, and ExpressJs to run completely serverless.
 With a GroupMe account, you can join the group at [https://app.groupme.com/join_group/32749479/KMdibJ](https://app.groupme.com/join_group/32749479/KMdibJ) for a demonstration.

+Webtask is made by Auth0.
+For more information about webtask and Auth0, visit [Auth0.com](https://auth0.com).

 Commands:
 ```